 Wharton Coalition for Equity and Opportunity

-We partner with for-profit and nonprofit entities to address inequity through applicable research, in fields like healthcare, finance, education, sports and entertainment, and tangible workplace solutions to expand access to economic opportunities for all.
+We partner with for-profit and nonprofit entities to address inequity through applicable research, in fields like healthcare, finance, education, sports and entertainment, to expand access to economic opportunities for all.

 » ADVANCE ACCESS TO HEALTH CARE AND HEALTH OUTCOMES